KayqueLopes99/KayqueLopes99/README.md

-### Olá, sou Kayque um estudante de tecnologia👋

-- 🌱- Sou um estudante de Tecnologia da Informação
+### Hello, I'm Kayque, a technology student👋

+- 🌱- I'm an Information Technology student
-- 🤖- Acadêmico em tecnologia da informação - UFERSA
+- 🤖- Academic in Information Technology - UFERSA
-- 🎓- Semestre 2023.1
+- 🎓- Semester 2023.1
-- 🧠- Futuro engenheiro (software) ou (computação)
+- 🧠- Future engineer (software)
-- 💻- Apaixonado por tecnologia
+- 💻- Passionate about technology
-- ⚔️- Desejo futuramente criar jogos e escrever livros
+- ⚔️- I wish to create games and write books in the future
-- 🏹- Gosto muito de desenhar
+- 🏹- I really like to draw
-- 🎶- músicas
+- 🎶- Music
+- 🌱 Pronouns: Him/His

 ##